 The United States Government has imposed new restrictions on Venezuela, blocking its government assets and threatening anyone dealing with the country, with secondary sanctions.
-This move has prompted an angry reaction from Venezuela Administration.
+This move has prompted an angry reaction from the Venezuelan Administration.

 These renewed sanctions target Venezuela’s government assets in the United States, as well as individuals, companies, and countries doing business with Caracas.